 The multi-baffle muzzle brake of the M242 25mm gun can be seen here along with the shroud for the coaxial machine gun.
 Eight hundred 7.62mm rounds were carried in the machine gun's ready box.
 On the turret between the coaxial machine gun and chain gun is the attachment for the commander's ring sight, which is missing from this vehicle.

 The interior of the passenger compartment is shown here.
-TOW missiles are stowed along the right wall, and seats for the two scounts are mounted in the center.
-The seats fold down so that the man on the vehicle's right sits facing forward, and the man on the left is facing to the rear.
+TOW missiles are stowed along the right wall, and the reason behind the elimination of the right-side periscopes can therefore be seen.
+Seats for the two scouts are mounted in the center.
+The seats fold down so that the man on the vehicle's right sits facing forward, and the man on the left faces to the rear.
 The cargo hatch is open, and the three periscopes in the rear roof can just be seen at the top of the image.
 There is a tunnel to the left of the turret that connects the driver's position with the rear compartment.
 (Picture taken 20 Apr 1990 by SPC Diana Lindsey; available from the National Archives.)